 Biography: Irene Joliot-Curie, the daughter of Marie and Pierre Curie became an eminent chemist in her own right.
 In 1935, along with her husband Frédéric Joliot-Curie she received the Nobel Prize for Chemistry for the discovery of artificial radioactivity.

-During World War I Joliot-Curie served with her mother as a radiographer in field hospitals before earning earning her doctorate after the war.
+During World War I Joliot-Curie served with her famous mother, Marie Curie as a radiographer in field hospitals before earning earning her doctorate after the war.

 Working with her husband, the chemist Frédéric Joliot-Curie they carried out important research on atomic nuclei and natural and artificial radiology.